 The sixth fruit of true salvation is Selfless Love.
 This is “agape” love directed towards others.
 It is the expression of True Humility.
 The presence of Selfless Love for other believers is an indicator of true salvation.

-We know that we have passed from death to life, because we love the brethren.
-He who does not love his brother abides in death.
-(1 John 3:14 NKJV)
+14 We know that we have passed out of death into life, because we love the brethren.
+He who does not love abides in death.
+1 John 3:14 (NASB)

 Selfless Love cannot be expressed by anyone consumed by self-gratification.
-It is present only in those who are owned and indwelt by the Holy Spirit.
-The Soul-led believer has a hard time with this as well because they abide in Christ intermittently.
+It is present only in those who are owned and in-dwelt by the Holy Spirit.
+The self-focused believer has a hard time with this as well because they abide in Christ intermittently.
 The Spirit-led express it because they abide in Christ consistently.

 The seventh fruit of true salvation is Separation from the World.
 This fruit in the life of a believer results in the jettisoning of worldly attitudes and activities that are replaced by godly pursuits.
 This comes as the vinedresser prunes us.
 The believer, who goes hard after God, abides in Christ and becomes Spirit-led fasts from secular attitudes and feasts on Christ’s character.